Access from Python, R, MATLAB, etc.¶

 MATLAB¶

-Unfortunately, MATLAB does not seem to be able to ungzip files on the fly, but these can be decompressed to a temporary folder manually.
+It does not seem to be able to ungzip files on the fly, but they can be decompressed to a temporary folder manually.

 base_name = "~/Projects/clustering-data-v1/wut/smile";